 The Macon-Bibb County Industrial Authority is really the economic spearhead specific to industrial development for Macon-Bibb County.
 We are an integral part of Macon’s growing economy.
 We attract and recruit new industries to come to our great City, expand existing industries that are already here, and are an asset to Macon-Bibb County as a whole.
 Not to toot our own horn, but…since 2017, we’ve played an important role in bringing over 2,500 jobs and over $1.3 billion in private investment to Middle Georgia.

 Industry titan, Amazon, now calls 31216 home.
-Dean Baldwin Painting and MHIRJ Aviation Group are two more examples of industry giants that have found the benefits of doing business in Macon far superior to other locations throughout the state and even across the country.
+Dean Baldwin Painting is another shining example of an industry giant that has found the benefits of doing business in Macon far superior to other locations throughout the state and even across the country.

 Have you ever wondered how industries come to Macon?
 Let’s dive in and find out!

 While it might seem simple, it’s a little like choosing your favorite beer.
 There are many varieties (industries) to choose from — some might appear delicious initially, but leave a bad taste in your mouth, yet some hit your taste buds just right.
 The way companies are selected to come to Macon is a highly selective and case-by-case process.
 Depending on the business it could go 1,000 different ways, but at the end of the day, there are companies that stand out as the perfect fit.